afborchert/pipebuf/README.md

    Jeremy Fishman in [this posting](https://stackoverflow.com/questions/5218741/set-pipe-buffer-size).
 According to him this was introduced in Linux 2.6.35.

-The important point from these discussions is that the pipe buffer size is not necessarily fixed.
+The important point of these discussions is that the pipe buffer size is not necessarily fixed.
 There are systems that allow the size to be dynamically changed and other systems may possible downsize pipe buffers if memory resources become scarce.